MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 Sales agent complies with GDPR policies.

 The Dynamics App for Outlook is strictly an enablement app that bridges the gap between outlook and DV data.
-The app isn't being invested in, but rather we're focusing on bringing critical enablement features to the Sales app in addition to all of the empowerment features related to generative AI and insights to help sellers get the job done in the context of their work in Outlook.
-Sellers should encourage their customers to migrate to the Sales app to take advantage of our innovation and investments (two existing gaps, entity creation and entity global search are being worked on and should be delivered in the first quarter of 2024).
+The app isn't being invested in, but rather we're focusing on bringing critical enablement features to the Sales agent in addition to all of the empowerment features related to generative AI and insights to help sellers get the job done in the context of their work in Outlook.
+Sellers should encourage their customers to migrate to the Sales agent to take advantage of our innovation and investments (two existing gaps, entity creation and entity global search are being worked on and should be delivered in the first quarter of 2024).

 ## Resources